-There was a satisfactory range of crown stamped measures available for use.
+There was one 100ml and one 250ml crown stamped measures available for use.
+There were 10ml, 25ml, 50ml and 100ml plastic measures which were not crown stamped and these were removed during the inspection.
+The pharmacist agreed to order a range of crown stamped measures.
 Amber medicines bottles were seen to be capped when stored and there was a counting triangle.
 Electrical equipment appeared to be in good working order and was PAT tested annually.
 Pharmacy equipment was seen to be stored securely from public access.